NXP-AVS-workshop/NXP-AVS-workshop/_posts/2012-12-20-6-launch-the-client.md

 The sample application is in the folder */Alexa_SDK/avs-sdk-client/SampleApp/src/*.
 In order to start it, just input the following command:

-'cd ~/Alexa_SDK/avs-sdk-client/SampleApp/src/
+`cd ~/Alexa_SDK/avs-sdk-client/SampleApp/src/
-TZ=UTC ./SampleApp ../../Integration/AlexaClientSDKConfig.json
+TZ=UTC ./SampleApp ../../Integration/AlexaClientSDKConfig.json ../../Integration/inputs/SensoryModels/ DEBUG9`
-../../Integration/inputs/SensoryModels/ DEBUG9'

 You can see that it is starting with the highest debug level, **DEBUG9**.
 This will display status messages in the console as you communicate with Alexa.
 If you want to reduce output, simply change that to a lower number or remove it altogether.
 For starters, try it at the highest level so you can see what is going on behind the scenes.